Characteristics of Lemon Leaves

 Considerations for Lemon Leaves

 Finding fresh lemon tree leaves is difficult unless you live in a climate where they grow naturally.
-Overcome this is by growing your own lemon tree as an indoor/outdoor plant.
+Overcome this is by growing your own lemon tree as an indoor or outdoor plant.
 You can either start a lemon tree from seeds or buy a small lemon tree to get a jump start.

 Lemons are readily available, and they usually are quite seedy.
 Plant a few seeds straight from a lemon from the grocery store into some loamy soil and, within a few weeks, you should see some leaves poking through.
 Move the plant outside in the summer to get full sunlight and bring it in as an indoor plant when the air turns cooler.